 Wearing a welding helmet based on darkened eyes will enable the welders to understand what you are doing in your task.
 There is no need to fear having your eyes get damaged at any point.

-How Do Auto-Darkening Welding Helmets Work?
+How to Do Auto-Darkening Welding Helmets Work?

 If we talk about the working process of auto-darkening helmets, they work through an exciting process.
 Its working process combines special glass with various sensors and layers.
-To successful work with auto-darkening welding lenses, the below-mentioned components are required:
+To successfully work with auto-darkening welding lenses, the below-mentioned components are required:

 1. Arc and light sensors